pytorch/tutorials/advanced_source/python_extension_autoload.rst

 .. note::

-    This feature is enabled by default and can be disabled using ``export TORCH_DEVICE_BACKEND_AUTOLOAD=0``.
+    This feature is enabled by default and can be disabled by using ``export TORCH_DEVICE_BACKEND_AUTOLOAD=0``.
     If you get an error like this: "Failed to load the backend extension", this error is independent with PyTorch, you should disable this feature